Do Collagen Supplements Work? Part Two of a Three-Part Collagen Series

 What about vegan collagen?

-Let's look at some of these individually...
+Let’s look at these more closely.

 Hyaluronic Acid